practicalli/clojure/designing-data-structures/with-maps.md

 <!--endsec-->

-> **Note** Define a starwars characters, eg. luke skywalker, jarjar binks.
-The starwars character should include a name and a skill (it doesnt matter what these are).
+> **Note** Define a star-wars characters, eg. luke skywalker, jarjar binks.
+The star-wars character should include a name and a skill (it doesn't matter what these are).

 > Use the 'get' function to return the value of a given key, eg. name.
-Use keyworks to return a given value if you used keywords for the map keys.
+Use keywords to return a given value if you used keywords for the map keys.

 <!--sec data-title="Reveal answer" data-id="answer002" data-collapse=true ces-->

-In this answer we have defined three different starwars characters, all using the same map keys.
+In this answer we have defined three different star-wars characters, all using the same map keys.

 ```clojure
 (def luke   {:name "Luke Skywalker" :skill "Targeting Swamp Rats"})